 Located on the Long Island Sound in Southeast Connecticut, Manresa Island holds centuries of history and ecological significance.
-Since the 1800s, it has been home to farmland, a spiritual retreat center, and, for 60 years, a power plant that caused significant ecological concerns.
-The plant closed in 2013, and for over a decade, Manresa Island has been closed to the public.
-Today, the island has grown to over 125 acres due to industrial fill and is undergoing a natural resurgence, with a birch forest thriving on former coal ash deposits and ospreys nesting throughout the area.
-Wetland ecosystems have flourished, contributing to the island’s rich biodiversity.
+Since the 1800s, it has been home to farmland, a spiritual retreat center, and, for 60 years, a power plant that brought energy and prosperity to the region but also left a legacy of air pollution and coal ash deposits.
+The plant closed in 2013, and for over a decade, Manresa Island has been cordoned off to the public.
+While it was abandoned, a unique urban ecology emerged on the site: turkeys, deer, and the occasional coyote live in a birch forest that sprouted on the ash deposits, and ospreys nest along its rocky coast.
+Interior wetland ecosystems caused by roads and heavy site earthworks have emerged, contributing to the island’s accidental biodiversity.

-The park on Manresa Island will now offer one of the few publicly accessible shorelines in the region.
-The design for the park, led by SCAPE, transforms the site into a healthy public space with water access, public swimming, playspace, recreational and ecological experiences, and a network of new walking paths.
-The plan incorporates remediation strategies that will revive Manresa’s coastal ecosystems and preserve its post-industrial landscapes.
-To ensure the site is as resilient as possible, the strategic design vision will include a program of living shorelines, adding tree canopy to combat extreme heat, and elevating portions of the site to mitigate increased flooding.
+The design for the site preserves as much as possible of this accidental ecosystem and transforms this once fenced site into a park like no other—a healthy public space with water access, public swimming, play space, recreational and ecological experiences, and a network of walking paths.
+SCAPE’s plan incorporates remediation strategies that will revive Manresa’s coastal ecosystems and preserve the feeling and character of many of its post-industrial landscapes.
+To ensure the site is resilient, the design expands living shorelines, adds tree canopy to combat extreme heat, and elevates portions of the site around the power plant to mitigate increased flooding and sea level rise.

-This one-of-a-kind park is advanced by the non-profit organization Manresa Island Corp.
-Beginning in early 2025, SCAPE and Manresa Island Corp. will guide a community engagement process to advance a design that prioritizes sustainability, resilience, and dynamic ecological design.
+SCAPE and Manresa Island Corp. have guided and are advancing a community engagement process, and from that, developed a design that prioritizes sustainability, resilience, and dynamic ecological design.

-Projected to open in 2030 through phased development, this legacy park will serve as a hub for learning, exploration and community engagement.
+Projected to open in 2030 through phased development, this regional park will serve as a hub for learning, exploration, and community engagement.

 Learn more: